jzhong0821/History-Club/src/pages/about.md

 The Pirate Journal is a student-led publication led by the [RLS History Club](#rls-history-club).

 We features student work such as commentaries, critical essays, and historical art projects.
-We will be constanly open for [submission](#subscriptions--submissions). </br>
+We will be constanly open for [submissions](#subscriptions--submissions). </br>
 It is our mission to create an open platform for students at Stevenson School passionate in writing and sharing their opinions.

 [RlsHistory.Club](/) keeps track of all published work from The Pirate Journal.